wpernath/quarkus-grumpycat/README.md

 ## The Game

 This game was inspired by the old Fat-Cat game and by PacMan.
 You're controlling a dog in a maze which needs to eat all food without being caught by a grumpy cat or other enemies.

+It also supports multi player gaming.
+A host can invite up to 3 other players who can join a multi player session.
+The winner of such a session is "last dog standing" or the player who has collected most points.

 ### How to play (single player)
 Right now you can control the dog with arrow keys UP, DOWN, LEFT & RIGHT and with W, A, S, D. More keys are: